jupyter/accessibility/docs/funding/google-season-of-docs-2023.md

 How will you know that your new documentation has helped solve your problem?
 What metrics will you use, and how will you track them?
 -->

 Even though JupyterLab users vary in their experience, knowledge and confidence of the application, there’s an overall unfamiliarity about the accessibility features available within it.
-This is mostly a result of the lack of a reliable and official documentation that can guide users through different situations like adjusting theming, keyboard support and assistive technologies support.
-There have been numerous questions raised about accessibility features in the issue tracker of the project and in general, the community wants to move to a more inclusive access to the information given that JupyterLab is one of the most common tools used in education, research and scientific development.
+This is primarily a result of the lack of reliable and official documentation that can guide users through different situations like adjusting theming, keyboard and assistive technologies support.
+There have been numerous questions raised about accessibility features in the issue tracker of the project, and in general, the community wants to move to more inclusive access to the information given that JupyterLab is one of the most common tools used in education, research and scientific development.

-We will track three metrics to measure this documentation project's success.
+We will track two metrics to measure this documentation project's success.
 The first is the number of accessibility features documented; the second is the number of pages added regarding the audits for keyboard navigation and 400% zoom.

 We would consider the project successful if, after finalizing this project: